Baby turtles, starfish, crabs, crabs, and more crabs. We enjoyed fun on the beach at our latest party school, Turtle in the Sea Nature Book Club.

 Take a Sneak Peek into our Turtle in the Sea Online Nature Book Club:

 Adding adventure to the picture book Turtle in the Sea

 Get your Turtle in the Sea Online Nature Book Club today!
-Just click the picture below.
+Just click below.

 Now for the Link-Up Party!